 Explore visual representation of numerical amounts in this silly counting book about groups of animals who must share snacks, pillows, playground slides, and of course, underwear.

-This story, from the author of The Gruffalo, has children wondering just what sort of animal could scare a rabbit, a cat, an elephant, and a bear.
-The Giant Jumperee will keep your whole class guessing.
+This story, from the author of The Gruffalo, will have children wondering just what sort of animal could scare a rabbit, a cat, an elephant, and a bear.

 Jabari wants to jump off the high diving board at the local pool.
 After some hesitation, he does it with style.
 This is a heartwarming story about pursuing big goals.